 - The appropriate use of PPE will protect staff uniforms from contamination in most circumstances. - Uniforms should be laundered: - separately from other household linen; - in a load not more than half the machine capacity; - o at the maximum temperature the fabric can tolerate - The risk of virus transmission from contaminated footwear is likely to be extremely low.
-The use of shoe covers is not recommended.
+Shoe covers should not be used.
 However, HCW could consider designating a pair of comfortable, closed, cleanable shoes for wearing in a COVID-19 care area - Staff should avoid bringing personal items, including mobile phones into isolation or cohort areas